nap2000/docs/features.rst

-  :ref:`Server APIs that allow programmatic access to collected data as well as other data such as survey definitions and adminstration information such as users and projects<apis>`, :ref:`APIs for the FieldTask Android App that support customisation and extension of the capabilities of the app<fieldtask-api>`,
+  :ref:`Server APIs that allow programmatic access to collected data as well as other data such as survey definitions and adminstration information such as users and projects<apis>`, :ref:`APIs for the FieldTask Android App that support customisation and extension of the capabilities of the app<fieldtask-api>`, :ref:`Call web hooks when an event happens such as a data submission or data is updated.<webhooks>`, Smap Server 21.05